IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 </div>
 <br clear="all">

-Figure 1:XX.4.2.3-1: Document Subscription for Mobile Device in XDS on FHIR Environment in DSUBm
+Figure 1:XX.4.2.3.2-1: Document Subscription for Mobile Device in XDS on FHIR Environment in DSUBm

 **Pre-conditions**:

 The assumption is that systems share the information in a XDS on FHIR Environment.
+In the central infrastructure the XDS Registry is grouped by the Mobile Notification Publisher/Mobile Notification Broker.
+The sistems share and retrive the documents by implementing MHD Document Source and/or MHD Document Consumer thanks to an MHD interface on XDS (see XDS on FHIR Option of MHD Profile).

 **Main Flow**:

-1. After the first login the mobile app performs an automatic subscription to the Central Infrastructure in order to be informed when a prescription is ready.([ITI-Y1] Mobile Subscription for patient and typeCode = ePrescription)
+1. After the first login the mobile app for the prescription performs an automatic subscription to the Central Infrastructure in order to be informed when a prescription is ready.([ITI-Y1] Mobile Subscription for patient and typeCode = ePrescription)
 2. When the doctor makes the ePrescription a document is produced on the Repository and the metadata are sent to the Central Infrastructure ([ITI-42] Register Document Set-b).
 3. The Central Infrastructure, having stored the metadata of the prescription, generates a message to inform the broker about the publication event. ([ITI-Y2] Mobile Publish)
 4. Since the the publication event of the prescription meets the subscription criteria the Central Infrastructure will send a notification to the mobile app. ([ITI-Y3] Mobile Notify)